-Last night I prepared this dish for our Lifestyle Medicine Plant Strong class (Week 4 of 12) held at the new Kaiser Permanente Medical Offices and Cancer Center in Dublin, CA. It was a hit, and I promised to share the recipe.
+I prepared this dish for my whole food, plant-based basics class.
+It was a hit, and I promised to share the recipe.
 It makes a great salad as well as an entrée.

 What’s In It…

 - 1 16-oz block of House Foods® firm tofu